jendox/retention_bot/docs/OBSERVABILITY.md

 - For rejected attempts, include a short `error` reason code (limits/validation/conflicts/forbidden/etc).
 - Avoid PII in fields (no phone numbers, tokens, invite secrets).

+### Audit log (DB)

+In addition to JSON logs, selected business events are written to Postgres in `audit_logs` (append-only).
+This is meant for reliable funnels/cohorts without requiring a log pipeline.

 ### Minimal recommended analytics events

 If you don’t have full analytics yet, start by collecting these events (in JSON logs).